Menu

 North American F-100A Super Sabre

-The F-100A first took flight in 1953 and was the United States (US) Air Force’s first operational aircraft capable of… Read More »
+Supersonic Super Sabre F-100As first took flight in 1953 and were the US Air Force’s first operational aircraft capable of… Read More »

 McDonnell F-101B Voodoo

-The F-101B was originally designed as a long-range bomber escort for Strategic Air Command in 1959.
-However, this mission changed,… Read More »
+A Nuclear Defense Fighter F-101s were originally designed as a long-range bomber escort for the Strategic Air Command.
+However, this… Read More »

 Convair F-102A Delta Dagger